xsuite/xsuite/docs/bfield_expansion.rst

 ``dAx_dy``, ``dAx_ds``, ``dAs_dx``, ``dAs_dy``, and ``dAs_ds``.
 Magnetic
 fields are normalized by :math:`B\rho`; the scalar and vector potentials use the same rigidity normalization, and ``Ay`` is zero in the chosen gauge.
+All returned quantities include ``kscale``.
+Coordinates and field components refer to the element's local frame; shifts and rotations do not change the result of ``get_field`` at the same local coordinates.
 The result is returned on the CPU even when the element uses a GPU context.

 .. code-block:: python